wxy20850606/wxy20850606.github.io/content/posts/2025/11/awakening_beauty.md

 This protects me from unnecessary stress.

 ### Sensitivity to Aesthetics
-This is not about fashion.
+This is not about fashion —
+it is awareness.
-It is awareness — recognizing harmony and disharmony.
+Recognizing harmony and disharmony.
-Not taste — perception.
+Not taste, but perception.

 All of this contributes to my younger appearance.